Ireland has a long and bloody history, which means, naturally, that haunted places can be found all over the country.

-From castles visited by murdered spirits, to pubs run by friendly ghosts, Ireland is home to an array of specters, perfect to give you goosebumps in the run up to Halloween.
+From castles visited by murdered spirits, to pubs run by friendly ghosts, Ireland is home to an array of specters and sure to give you goosebumps in the run-up to Halloween.

 We’ve done our research here at IrishCentral and come up with what we think are the 10 most haunted places in all of the Emerald Isle.

 So light a fire, curl up to your computer, and get ready to learn all about the Ireland’s scariest ghouls and ghosts.

 St. Michan’s in Dublin is famous for many reasons.
 The church, built in 1095, contains the death mask of the Irish patriot Wolfe Tone and the organ on which Handel practiced his masterpiece “Messiah” before his first performance in Dublin.

 The renowned Anglo-Irish philosopher Edmund Burke was christened here, while legendary nationalist political leader Charles Stewart Parnell’s funeral also took place here.

 But St. Michan’s is well-known for being haunted, as well as being the home of the Mummies of St. Michan.

 The dark church vaults contain remarkably preserved corpses, including those of a 400-year-old nun, brothers and leaders of the 1798 Irish rebellion John and Henry Sheares and a body with severed hands and feet.